trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

       * ``EQUALITY_DELETES(2)``
   * - ``file_path``
     - ``varchar``
-    - The data file location
+    - The data file location.
   * - ``file_format``
     - ``varchar``
-    - The format of the data file
+    - The format of the data file.
   * - ``record_count``
     - ``bigint``
-    - The number of entries contained in the data file
+    - The number of entries contained in the data file.
   * - ``file_size_in_bytes``
     - ``bigint``
     - The data file size
   * - ``column_sizes``
     - ``map(integer, bigint)``
-    - Mapping between the Iceberg column ID and its corresponding size in the file
+    - Mapping between the Iceberg column ID and its corresponding size in the file.
   * - ``value_counts``
     - ``map(integer, bigint)``
-    - Mapping between the Iceberg column ID and its corresponding count of entries in the file
+    - Mapping between the Iceberg column ID and its corresponding count of entries in the file.
   * - ``null_value_counts``
     - ``map(integer, bigint)``
-    - Mapping between the Iceberg column ID and its corresponding count of ``NULL`` values in the file
+    - Mapping between the Iceberg column ID and its corresponding count of ``NULL`` values in the file.
   * - ``nan_value_counts``
     - ``map(integer, bigint)``
-    - Mapping between the Iceberg column ID and its corresponding count of non numerical values in the file
+    - Mapping between the Iceberg column ID and its corresponding count of non- numerical values in the file.
   * - ``lower_bounds``
     - ``map(integer, bigint)``
-    - Mapping between the Iceberg column ID and its corresponding lower bound in the file
+    - Mapping between the Iceberg column ID and its corresponding lower bound in the file.
   * - ``upper_bounds``
     - ``map(integer, bigint)``
-    - Mapping between the Iceberg column ID and its corresponding upper bound in the file
+    - Mapping between the Iceberg column ID and its corresponding upper bound in the file.
   * - ``key_metadata``
     - ``varbinary``
-    - Metadata about the encryption key used to encrypt this file, if applicable
+    - Metadata about the encryption key used to encrypt this file, if applicable.
   * - ``split_offsets``
     - ``array(bigint)``
-    - List of recommended split locations
+    - List of recommended split locations.
   * - ``equality_ids``
     - ``array(integer)``
-    - The set of field IDs used for equality comparison in equality delete files
+    - The set of field IDs used for equality comparison in equality delete files.

 ``$refs`` table
 ~~~~~~~~~~~~~~~~